Five sectors emerging as the largest employers in India

 For over half a decade now, India has been chanting the demographic mantra with little real progress.
 Because with opportunities come challenges.
 The services sector needs many million knowledge workers.
 Lack of employability is endemic.
 India’s large labour force has been stubborn in transition.
 Over 90% of the labour force is inadequately trained.

 Jobs continue to be created, needing an educated workforce and many in sunrise sub-sectors.
 We need to recognise new opportunities and prepare the supply side.
-Let us take a quick look at five existing sectors that are likely to hold us in good stead in the future in terms of employment generation and business growth.
+Let us take a quick look at five existing sectors that will likely hold us in good stead in terms of employment generation and business growth.

 Over 40 million new jobs are expected to be generated by 2024.
 The Indian healthcare industry also has advantages over other developing countries in becoming a global hub for medical tourism.
 The medical treatment and educational services in India are a fraction of the cost in developed countries.